Information for Consumer Decisions: Finding Sources You Can Actually Trust

 0/4

-Making a poor decision on a $500 purchase because you used unreliable information is an avoidable financial loss.
-Yet most consumers do minimal research before significant purchases — often relying on information provided by the seller or recommendations from social media that carry undisclosed financial incentives.
-Knowing where to look and how to evaluate what you find is a practical financial skill with real dollar consequences.
+A $500 purchase based on unreliable information is an avoidable financial loss.
+But most consumers do minimal research before significant purchases, often relying on information provided by the seller or social media recommendations that carry undisclosed financial incentives.

 Source Credibility